wchlong/ComR/README.md

 (2)The program in package CompareToMORe is used to compare ComR with MORe.

-(3) The  10 ontologies in package ontology are test data
+(3) The  20 ontologies in package data-v2.0 are test data

 (4) The conference paper "A Novel Combination of Reasoners for Ontology Classiﬁcation" is   in the  package conference_paper